Islam in Assam: Indigenous Muslims

-Discrimination against Bengali 'Miya' Muslims
+Miya Marginalisation

 Bengali-speaking Muslims, also known as Miya people, who initially migrated from Northeast and East Bengal during the British Raj, hold significant numerical influence, determining the outcomes of approximately 30 assembly seats out of Assam's 126 constituencies.
 They in Assam have faced repeated and increased attacks.
 In 1983, around 3000 Bengali Muslims were killed in the Nellie massacre, (unofficial figures run at more than 10,000).

 During the 2012 Assam violence there was communal riot between Bengali-origin Muslims and the indigenous Bodo people.
 Almost 80 people were killed, most of whom were Bengali Muslims and some Bodos.
 Nearly, 400,000 people were displaced to migrant camps, most being Muslims.
 Indian nationalist politicians have accused Bangladesh of trying to expand its territory by ostensibly promoting illegal immigration.
 However, Indian government census reports note a decline in immigration from Bangladesh between 1971 and 2011.

 In Baksa, from the night of 1 May 2014 until the early morning hours of 3 May a series of attacks occurred on Bengali Muslims in Assam.
 The perpetrator is unknown, but is suspected to be the National Democratic Front of Bodoland's Songbijit faction.
 Speculated to be revenge for not voting for the National Democratic Front in the Lok Sabha elections, the death toll reached 32, mostly Muslims.

 On 7 June 2019, 82 families comprising more than 1,000 people — all Muslims — were evicted from the Rajanikhal forest village under the Haiwaithang range.
 On 10 June 2021, nearly 100 families of about 500 Bengali-speaking Muslims were rendered homeless through land eviction, leaving them with no option but to take shelter near a road.
 A similar drive was also carried out on 17 May at Jamugurihat in North Assam's Sonitpur district which have evicted 25 Muslim families, all belonging to the Bengali speaking groups.
 The district administration officials said they had illegally occupied government land and did not vacate it despite several warnings in the past.